-Section 5.
-Briefing Time.
-Corrections Officers and Sergeants will be required to report to work ten (10) minutes prior to the hour, or half-hour, as scheduled, for briefing, such time to be part of the daily work shift and compensated by the negotiated base wage rate.
+Section 10.5.
+Roll Call.
+Corrections Officers and Sergeants will be required to report to work ten (10) minutes prior to the hour, or half-hour, as scheduled, for briefing, and such time is to be part of the daily work shift and compensated by the negotiated base wage rate.
 The County will limit the roll call to 5 minutes to allow Officers travel time to their duty assignments.

-Section 6.
+Section 10.6.
 Holiday and Weekend Court Coverage.
-Employees who work on a holiday will be paid one and one-half times (1 1/2X) only for hours worked on a holiday.
+Employees who work on a holiday will be paid one and one-half times (1 1/2X) their Base Rate only for hours worked on a holiday.

-- A. When employees work a holiday court, they will have the option of working the shift to complete their 8.17 hours even if no slot is available or choose to take leave.
-If an employee chooses to stay, they are required to report to the shift commander for assignment. - B. Employees are allowed the option of starting their shift when the court assignment starts instead of their regular court detail assign start time.
-Staff can finish their 8.17 hours with leave or be available for shift coverage.
+A. When employees work a holiday court, they will have the option of working the shift to complete their 8.17 hours even if no slot is available or choose to take leave.
+If an employee chooses to stay, they are required to report to the shift commander for assignment.

+B. Employees are allowed the option of starting their shift when the court assignment starts instead of their regular court detail assign start time.
+Employees can finish their 8.17 hours with leave or be available for shift coverage.

 C. When employees work a holiday court that has a shift start earlier than their normal start time, the holiday court shall be considered the start of their 8.17 hours for that day.
 D. Weekend court will be treated as a call-out with a corresponding minimum of four (4) hours.
+King County Corrections Guild - Department of Adult and Juvenile Detention [295/Q2] January 1, 2020 to December 31, 2021 295C0220

-ARTICLE 11: MEDICAL, DENTAL, AND LIFE INSURANCE PROGRAMS

-Section 1.
-King County presently offers insured medical, dental, vision, accidental death and dismemberment, long-term disability and life insurance programs.
+ARTICLE 11: MEDICAL, DENTAL, AND LIFE INSURANCE PROGRAMS King County presently offers insured medical, dental, vision, accidental death and dismemberment, long-term disability and life insurance programs.
 The plan designs and plan features for the insured benefits are negotiated by the Joint Labor Management Insurance Committee (JLMIC), comprised of representatives of the County and labor organizations, on behalf of JLMIC-Eligible employees including the Guild.
-The Guild participates on the JLMIC.
-The benefits agreement for 2017 and 2018 and 2019 and 2020 is attached as Addendum B.
+The Guild participates on the JLMIC, and adopts all terms and conditions of any JLMIC Agreements.